cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 ## Context

-Historically modules have exposed their functionality to the state machine via the `AppModule` and `AppModuleBasic` interfaces which have the following shortcomings:
+Historically modules have exposed their functionality to the framework via the `AppModule` and `AppModuleBasic` interfaces which have the following shortcomings:
-* both `AppModule` and `AppModuleBasic` need to be defined which is counter-intuitive
+* both `AppModule` and `AppModuleBasic` need to be defined and registered which is counter-intuitive
-* apps need to implement the full interfaces, even parts they don't need
+* apps need to implement the full interfaces, even parts they don't need (although there are workarounds for this),
-* interface methods depend heavily on unstable third party dependencies, in particular Tendermint
+* interface methods depend heavily on unstable third party dependencies, in particular Tendermint,
 * legacy required methods have littered these interfaces for far too long

 In order to interact with the state machine, modules have needed to do a combination of these things: